dgroomes/sourcegraph-playground/archive/old-notes.md

 # Old Notes

 Everything below the dividing line is a literal copy/paste of my old notes when I tried to run Sourcegraph locally in 2022.
 This content is captured for posterity.
+So, this information is **OUT OF DATE**.

 ---